Giorgia (singer): Oronero and Pop Heart (2016-2019)

 The album of the same name is the tenth studio album released by the Roman singer, and was released on 28 October 2016.
 It contains 15 tracks, 10 of which were written by Giorgia herself, as well as numerous collaborations with Italian and international artists.
+On 18 April 2018, the album was certified double platinum disk (with more than 100,000 copies).

 On 8 February 2017, Giorgia performed at the Sanremo Music Festival 2017 competition.
-During the second evening of the festival, she performed her second single from Oronero: Vanità (single certified platinum), followed directly after by a medley of her most famous Sanremo performances: E poi, Come saprei and Di sole e d'azzurro.
+During the second evening of the festival, she performed her second single from Oronero: "Vanità" and a medley of her most famous Sanremo performances: "E poi", "Come saprei" and "Di sole e d'azzurro".
+Between 2017 and 2018 the singer embraced the Oronero Live Tour, which was recorded for the live album Oronero Live, promoted by the collaboration "Come neve" with Marco Mengoni.

-On 18 April 2018, the album Oronero was certified double platinum disk (with more than 100.000 copies).
+On 16 November 2018 Giorgia publieshed the cover album Pop Heart, which pealed at number two on the Italian Albums Charts.
+The album featured covers in Italian and Enghish, including "Le tasche piene di sassi", "I Feel Love", "Una storia importante" and duets with Elisa on "Gli ostacoli del cuore".
+On March 22, 2019, she announced a summer tour, the Pop Heart Summer Nights, with a first date at the Lucca Comics & Games Festival, alongside Janelle Monáe.

-Blu and Sanremo Music Festival (2023)
+Blu and G (2022-present)

-On 4 December 2022, it was officially announced Giorgia participation in the Sanremo Music Festival 2023.
-"Parole dette male" was later announced as her entry for the Sanremo Music Festival 2023.
-The single was announced as the lead track of Giorgia's new album "Blu", the first of a multi-part project, which is scheduled for release on February 17, 2023.
+After four years without publishing music, on 14 January 2022 she collaborated on "Parentesi" with Mara Sattei.
+On 4 December 2022, Giorgia participation in the Sanremo Music Festival 2023 was announced.
+She competed with the song "Parole dette male".
+The single was announced as the lead track of Giorgia's new album Blu¹, the first of a multi-part project, which was released on 17 February 2023.
+In 2023, it was released the film Scordato by Rocco Papaleo, which marked Giorgia's acting debut.